 Jacaranda was subject to a site specific LEP amendment which was gazetted in 2014.
 Following its gazettal, a number of detailed ecological studies were undertaken to inform the detailed design of the future development.
-However, the studies identified in more detail, the presence of significant vegetation and endangered habitat on the site, including the Cumberland and Alluvial Plain Woodlands which are listed as critically endangered and endangered ecological communities under the Biodiversity Conservation Act 1995 (BC Act) and the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
-Each ecological community provides habitat for threatened fauna species including the Cumberland Plain Land Snail and several bat species listed as vulnerable under the BC Act.
+However, the studies identified in more detail, the presence of native vegetation and threatened species habitat on the site, including Cumberland Plain Woodland and Alluvial Plain Woodland.
+Cumberland Plain Woodland is listed as critically endangered under the Biodiversity Conservation Act 1995 (BC Act) and the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).